-There isn’t a lot of wind, but we enjoy it while we can.
+There isn’t a lot of wind out on the lake, but we enjoy it while we can.

-Unfortunately, the wind vanishes as we get farther into the islands and we motor the rest of the way to Rocky Island.
+Unfortunately, the wind vanishes as we get farther into the islands.
+That leaves us motoring the rest of the way to Rocky Island.

 At Rocky we tie up at the dock for the evening.
-Our friends and their dogs take a quick dip in the lake (it was that hot) while I stay on board and relax with a pre-happy hour drink before dinner preparation begins (steaks on the grill).
+Our friends and their dogs take a quick dip in the lake (it was a really hot day) while I stay on board and relax with a pre-happy hour drink before dinner preparation begins (steaks on the grill).